Boxing inequalities in Banach spaces and Riemannian manifolds: Proof of Theorem 1.3 using Theorem 1.5

-If $B$ is infinite-dimensional, then the homotopy between $M^n$ and its image in a finite dimensional subspace of $B$ that we constructed in section 1.5 and used to reduce to the case of a finite-dimensional Banach space can be made PL.
-Also, after a small perturbation in the infinite-dimensional space its image will become injective for $t\in [0,1)$.
-We can also make it injective for all $t$ as we can always raise the dimension of the finite-dimensional target space at $t=1$ to at least $2n+3$ by adding new ``dummy" dimensions, and then use them for a small perturbation.
+If $B$ is infinite-dimensional, then the homotopy between $M^n$ and its image in a finite-dimensional subspace of $B$ that we constructed in section 1.5 and used to reduce to the case of a finite-dimensional Banach space can be made PL.
+Also, after a small perturbation in the infinite-dimensional space, its image will become injective for $t\in [0,1)$.
+We can also make it injective for all $t$ because we can always raise the dimension of the finite-dimensional target space at $t=1$ to at least $2n+3$ by adding new ``dummy" dimensions and then use them for a small perturbation.

 So, it is sufficient to consider the case of a finite-dimensional $B$.
 In the PL- case we are going to find a $2$-bilipschitz approximation of the norm on $B$ with a norm such that the unit ball is a convex polygon.
-In the smooth case we find a $2$-bilipschitz approximation by a norm with smooth metric spheres.
+In the smooth case, we find a $2$-bilipschitz approximation by a norm with smooth metric spheres.

 Now we can ensure that the boundaries of all good balls constructed in section 2.2 intersect $X=M^n$ along a PL- (correspondingly, smooth) submanifold.
-As the result, the image $C^{n+1}$ of the homotopy $H$ constructed in our proof will be PL (correspondingly, a smooth polyhedron).
-After taking a subdivision we can assume that the image of the homotopy $H$ is a (linear or smooth) polyhedron embedded to $B$, and its boundary is $M^n$.
+As a result, the image $C^{n+1}$ of the homotopy $H$ constructed in our proof will be PL (correspondingly, a smooth polyhedron).
+After taking a subdivision, we can assume that the image of the homotopy $H$ is a (linear or smooth) polyhedron embedded in $B$, and its boundary is $M^n$.i